Model Halima Aden reinvents modest fashion | ExBulletin

 Aden, who turns 24 on Sunday, led the way in Minnesota, where she became the first contestant to wear a hijab and burkini – a full-length swimsuit whose appearance has sparked controversy on some European beaches – in a US state beauty pageant. in 2016.

-She posed in it again for Sports Illustrated’s annual swimwear issue when her fame was spreading in 2019.
+She posed in it again for Illustrated sportsthe annual swimsuit number from when her fame was spreading in 2019.

 But personally, Aden felt more and more locked in – sometimes literally.